Tibaalgburi/IDS2024F/quiz/quiz3/README.md

 3. a substitute for theory, where it is not available (data-driven discovery via machine learning, deep learning, …).
 4. The two types of reasoning are Deductive and Plausible reasoning. a.
 Example of plausible reasoning: A ≡ it will start to rain by 10 am at the latest; B ≡ the sky will become cloudy before 10 am. b.
 Example of deductive reasoning: A= all plants need water to grow; B= rain provides water for plants.
 Therefore, rain helps plants grow.
 5. The difference between observational data and reality is that reality is a natural phenomena while observational data is information that is collected through observation of the natural phenomena.
 Reality encompasses everything that exists, observed or not.
-6. The difference between model validation and calibration is that validation is higher in the prediction pyramid than calibration. ???
+6. The difference between model validation and calibration is that validation is higher in the prediction pyramid than calibration.
+Validation checks if the model performs well and the calibration ensures that predicted possiblities have real-world frquencies.
 7. logical implication and physical causation are NOT the same.
 For example: the rain at 10 am is not the physical cause of the clouds at 9:45 am.
 Nevertheless, the proper logical connection is not in the uncertain causal direction (clouds ⇒ rain), but rather (rain ⇒ clouds), which is certain, although noncausal.
 8. Boolean algebra was named after George Boole.
 9. logical conjunction venn diagram.